Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Adaptive generalized measurement for QPSK signals

 Our strategy for unambiguous discrimination of the non-orthogonal QPSK signals consists of beam splitters, displacement operations and single photon detectors (SPDs).
 A schematic of this protocol is depicted in Fig.~\ref{theory_schematic}(c).
 An input coherent state $\ket{\alpha_m}$ is equally split by the beam splitters into $M$ states $\ket{\gamma_m}$ with $\gamma_m=\alpha_m/\sqrt{M}$.
 Each of the states are then displaced and detected by an SPD.
 The displacement operations, $\hat{D}(-\gamma_i)=\exp(-\gamma_i \hat{a}^{\dagger} + \gamma_i^{\ast} \hat{a})$, are implemented such that one of the QPSK states is displaced to the vacuum state.
 The SPD is capable of discriminating whether there exists at least one photon (``on'') or not (``off'').
 These two outcomes are described by the POVM $\{\hat{\Pi}^\mathrm{off}=e^{-\nu} \sum_{n=0}^{\infty} (1-\eta)^n\ket{n}\bra{n}, \hat{\Pi}^\mathrm{on}= \hat{I}-\hat{\Pi}^\mathrm{off}\}$, where $\nu$ is the dark count rate and $\eta$ is the detection efficiency, assumed to be the same for all SPDs.
 Therefore, the probability of having an ``off'' outcome when the displacement $\hat{D}(-\gamma_i)$ is performed on a state $\ket{\gamma_m}$ is

+where $\bar{n}_{m;i}$ is the mean photon number of the signal state after displacement.
 For ``on'' it is $P(\mathrm{on}|m;i) = 1 - P(\mathrm{off}|m;i)$.
-Here, we introduced the visibility of the displacement operation denoted as $\xi$.
-The dark count and the visibility imperfection both lead to false conclusive results since we may obtain an ``on'' event even when the incoming state is displaced to the vacuum state, i.e. $i=m$.
+Dark counts lead to false conclusive results since we may obtain an ``on'' event even when the incoming state is displaced to the vacuum state, i.e. $i=m$.
+The same may happen if the displacement operation on the beam-splitter has non-unity visibility.
+For a given visibility $\xi$, the mean photon number after displacement is

+where the first and second terms in the first line represent the non-interfered and interfered components, respectively.

 A simple static USD strategy for the QPSK states can be performed with 4 stages ($M=4$), where the displacement operations are performed with four different phases.
 This strategy corresponds to the shaded area in Fig.~\ref{theory_schematic}(c).
 Conclusive results are obtainable if any three of the SPDs give the outcome ``on''; otherwise the result is inconclusive.
 The probability of having conclusive results for the USD measurement with $M=4$ can be analytically obtained from eq.~(\ref{eq:Poff}) and the decision scheme to be